About Wimbledon BookFest

 Wimbledon BookFest is a charity promoting arts, culture and education.
 Its aim is develop the cultural offering for the locality through provision of an annual arts festival and educational projects with schools and young people.

 It was founded in 2006 by Fiona Razvi and Tony Kane whose ambition was to develop arts and cultural across the community.
 The public festival takes place in early October in a 'pop up' festival site on Wimbledon Common in its Baillie Gifford Big Tent and William Morris Tent.
-The Festival also runs a year long Education programme with schools - Word Up.
+The Festival also runs a year long Education programme with schools.

 It hosts almost 100 events in its 10 day period and has grown from 1,000 visitors in its first year to over 15,000 with 7,000 school children from over 70 schools now enjoying the festival every year.